Skip to content

 Playground with green shade structure and two orange picnic benches.

-Figure 233.
 The playground at Drum Barracks Park was assessed as ‘fair’ in the annual Park Conditions Assessment.

 City of Los Angeles Department of Recreation and Parks.